integeruser/jgltut/README.md

 ## Learning Modern 3D Graphics Programming with LWJGL
-This project is a port of *[Learning Modern 3D Graphics Programming](http://www.arcsynthesis.org/gltut/index.html)* tutorials to Java using [LWJGL](http://www.lwjgl.org), distributed in the hope that it will be useful (original C++ source code [here](https://bitbucket.org/alfonse/gltut/wiki/Home)).
-The tutorials can be found in the package `jgltut`.
-This project also includes a port of the *[Unofficial OpenGL SDK](https://bitbucket.org/alfonse/unofficial-opengl-sdk/wiki/Home)*, which contains a small math library (derived from the [GLM math library](http://glm.g-truc.net)), a DDS texture loader and other useful stuff, widely used throughout the tutorials.
-This stuff is collected in the package `jglsdk`.
+This project is a port of *[Learning Modern 3D Graphics Programming](http://www.arcsynthesis.org/gltut/index.html)* tutorials to Java using [LWJGL](http://www.lwjgl.org), distributed in the hope that it will be useful.
+The original project, named `gltut`, can be found [here](https://bitbucket.org/alfonse/gltut/wiki/Home).
+Since it is needed by the tutorials, this repository also includes a port of the *[Unofficial OpenGL SDK](https://bitbucket.org/alfonse/unofficial-opengl-sdk/wiki/Home)* (`glsdk` for short), which contains a small math library derived from the [GLM math library](http://glm.g-truc.net), a DDS texture loader and other useful stuff.

 To try the tutorials without building the source code, you can download the runnable JAR included in the [Releases](https://github.com/integeruser/jgltut/releases) section.
 Several tutorials print messages to console: run the JAR from the command line with `java -jar jgltut.jar` to view the output.
 This can also be useful to read error messages.